SoccerStatsUS/s2/README.md

 What do I need to do before releasing it?

-0. Build everything.
+0. Add celery or some sort of tasks infrastructure.
+Run build process as a bunch of tasks.
-1. Migrate to a different server.
+2. add page caching (where?)
-2. add page caching.
+3. BFS player connections database.
+Probably not very interesting.